 From the distance it looked like King Koopa decided to take a rest after a long day of trying to kidnap Princess Peach and conquer the Mushroom Kingdom.
-Up close it was no less impressive with enormous pointed domes of coloured vinyl barely restrained and swaying slightly in the light summer breeze.
-The line wound its way around the green at the Lawn on D, and while superlative somehow felt festive with the patient visitors playing games, chatting and running off to grab snacks for their friends in line.
+Up close it was no less impressive with the enormous pointed domes of brightly coloured vinyl swaying slightly in the light summer breeze.
+The line to visit “Pentalum” wound its way around the green at the Lawn on D, and while the wait was estimated at upwards of 2 hours it somehow all felt festive with the visitors playing games, chatting and running off to grab snacks for their friends in line.

 Presented by the Architects of Air, and designed by Alan Parkinson, “Pentalum” is a luminarium which is similar to an enormous luminaria, or paper lantern, that people can walk through.
 One of the few that are traveling the world, it uses only natural light to illuminate the colourful fabric shell which guests are invited to walk through.
 The shell is the same thickness as skin, which seems unbelievable as it hardly seemed capable of containing all the people and air that were inside.